Una-Una

 Una-Una (Indonesian: Pulau Una-Una) is an Indonesian island, part of the Togian Islands in the Gulf of Tomini.

 Una-Una is a small volcanic island created by the Colo volcano.
 Its vegetation primarily consists of coconut trees.
+It forms the Una-Una District (kecamatan) within the Tojo Una-Una Regency in the Central Sulawesi Province of Indonesia.

 Most of the island was devastated by pyroclastic flows following an eruption of the volcano in 1983.
-Currently its population is approximately 200 inhabitants and is concentrated in the island's 3 villages: Unauna, Kololio and Tampobatu.
-The island is part of the Central Sulawesi province.
+It covers a land area of 146.16 km2 and had 8,395 inhabitants living in 11 villages (desa) in mid 2024.

-Una Una is surrounded by thriving reefs home to big schools of fish.
-It has been known as a location for scubadiving since the 1990s.
+Una-Una is surrounded by thriving reefs home to large schools of fish.
+It has been known as a location for scuba-diving since the 1990s.